 Understanding Kidney Disease

+DaVita is more than dialysis.
+We want to help patients with kidney disease live longer, healthier lives.
 Our vision is for all patients with CKD and ESKD to access and benefit from an integrated care program to help manage their disease progression, other comorbidities and, when needed, their transition to receiving a transplant or life-sustaining dialysis.

-U.S. adults estimated to have CKD4
+U.S. adults estimated to have CKD1

 1 in 3

 People with very low kidney function don’t know they have CKD1